Why This Kind of Dad Makes a Strong Kid

 How Research Has Proven the Importance of Dads

-I’m sure many would agree that dads make a difference in their children’s lives, but a little research proved to me just how much of a difference they can make.
-According to a study done at University of Florida, an involved father helps develop cognitive thinking, promotes social skills, decreases likelihood of getting into trouble, positively influences academic achievements and future career success, decreases boys’ problem behaviors, promotes better mental health (especially in girls), and the list goes on…
+I’m sure many would agree that fathers make a difference in their children’s lives, but a little research proved to me just how much of a difference they can make.
+According to a study done at the University of Florida, an involved father helps develop cognitive thinking, promotes social skills, decreases the likelihood of getting into trouble, positively influences academic achievements and future career success, decreases boys’ problem behaviors, promotes better mental health (especially in girls), and the list goes on…

-i want my husband to be an involved dadWhile those are all noteworthy benefits of having an involved father, it only pressed the question further in my mind, “But why?”
-Why do children flourish in a multitude of ways when dads are present?
-A few sources highlighted a really simple answer: because men and women are different, dads and moms parent differently.
+While those are all noteworthy benefits of having an involved father, it only pressed the question further into my mind, “But why?”
+Why do children flourish when dads are present?
+My sources highlighted a simple answer: Because men and women are different, fathers and mothers parent differently.

 “Dads, for instance, love their children ‘more dangerously.’
 That’s because they play ‘rougher’ and are more likely to encourage risk-taking.
 They provide kids with a broader diversity of social experiences.
 They also introduce them to a wider variety of methods of dealing with life.
 They tend to stress rules, justice, fairness, and duty in discipline.
 In this way, they teach children the objectivity and consequences of right and wrong.
 They give kids insight into the world of men.
 They prepare them for the challenges of life and demonstrate by example the meaning of respect between the sexes…